pavan5208/android_tasks_lifecycle/README.md

 file and retrieve through retrofit API call rather than SDK kind of things.
 The link to access the file is https://firebasestorage.googleapis.com/v0/b/personality-test-8f8f1.appspot.com/o/personality_test.json?alt=media&token=57f7059b-310b-4467-9a14-28426fc0a830

-And to store the data that was of selected options from questionnaire I have used Firebase RealTimeDatabase.
+And to store the data that was selected by user from the questionnaire I have used Firebase RealTimeDatabase.
 I have opted for creating anonymous user by default and store his selection in the user_info node.
 Structure would be
 ![This is an image](https://github.com/pavan5208/android_spark_personality_test/blob/master/references/Screen%20Shot%202021-08-31%20at%2011.44.37%20PM.png)